 Can a shipper use a freight broker AND hire carriers directly?
 Or is it one or the other?

-There are other times where a shipper may have a new product that is outside of its regular carrier’s wheelhouse and, again, a freight broker can step in and handle transportation for that product.
+There are other times where a shipper may have a new product that is outside of its regular carrier’s wheelhouse and, again, a brokerage can step in and handle transportation for that product.

-What are some value adds that freight brokers provide to shippers?
+What are some value adds that a freight brokerage provides to shippers?

 A major value add that freight brokers provide is emergency shipping.
 When you’re dealing with a single carrier, it has what it has.
 If you have an emergency and all of that carrier’s trucks and drivers are booked, you’re out of luck.
 A 3PL with a large network, however, can pull trucks in from near and far to support your needs.

-What are misconceptions that shippers may have about freight brokers?
+What are misconceptions that shippers may have about freight brokerages?